tntmod54321/search-archiveteam-2021-youtube-metadata-grab/README.md

 needed improvements:
 * mutlicore regexing (search multiple lines at once?)
 * log the amount of lines read so far (just save 'L'+previous amount when you save the management file) so that you can display an accurate remaining percentage
+* make it print an X or something when it gets a hit